diekrz2/launcher-spellchecker/README.md

 This is a plugin for [Moksha's](https://github.com/JeffHoogland/moksha) Quick Launcher to check the spelling of words using aspell as a backend.

-It is a resurrection of the old e17 [*everything-aspell module*](https://git.enlightenment.org/legacy/subversion-history.git/tree/trunk/E-MODULES-EXTRA/everything-aspell).
+It is a resurrection of the old e17 [*everything-aspell module*](https://git.enlightenment.org/legacy/subversion-history.git/tree/trunk/E-MODULES-EXTRA/everything-aspell) *with only minor [Bodhi](https://www.bodhilinux.com/) specific changes*.
 With enough demand, support and time willing I plan on taking over maintaining this module as it is currently unmaintained but rather cool.

 <p align="center">